Nagabhushand/Power-Amplifier/README.md

 What you can find in this repo :
 1. PA with basic matching network,
 2. PA with harmonic matching network,
-3. PA with embedding transmission zero for narrow band application,
+3. PA with embedding transmission zero for narrow band application.
-4.  layout of the power amplifier.